tobek/headsoak/notes.md

 # TODO NOW

-- check if "Hey, it looks like you've logged into Nutmeg" message is fuckin square too
 - make modal progTagEditor its own modal element
     - separate file?
 - move thirdbutton and progtagspecific stuff out into that